Make a DIY tablet stand with Sugru

 Hold the case down this for a few seconds to make ensure the case gets a good contact with the Sugru.

-That's it — now just leave your stand somewhere safe for 12-24 hours* while the Sugru sets and your new tablet stand will be ready!
+That's it — now just leave the Sugru to set for 12-24 hours* and your new tablet stand will be ready!

 Top Tip: If you're doing this for a larger tablet and the case is heavier, you may want to use some tape to keep it in place while it sets.